 Initially, a detailed process map needs to be prepared identifying which parts of the process will be automated.
 Here’s an example from WorkFusion:

 Contribution of subject matter experts from your organization is critical while preparing the process map.
-This is especially relevant if the process is not well documented and in our experience, most processes are not well documented.
+This is especially relevant if the process is not well documented.
+In our experience with large companies, most processes are not well documented.

 After the role of RPA bots in the process are clarified, RPA bots can be programmed.
 Trade-offs such as quicker deployment vs more flexibility need to be weighted carefully while developing the solution.
 Following well established lean software development and quality assurance processes will ensure that business and technical teams are aligned and progressing.